uclaacm/pen-pals/README.md

 yarn lint-fix
 ```

 With Husky, we run `yarn lint-staged` automatically before you commit!
-If you want to lint before commiting, you can run `yarn lint-fix`.
+If you want to lint before committing, you can run `yarn lint-fix`.

+## Template Repository Features

+What's this?
+This is a template repository that sets up a few minor systems for a React micro-app, which is something that we've done frequently at Teach LA.
+Here's what it does:

+- has GitHub Actions automatically set up for testing and linting builds
+- has a default Dependabot config for `yarn` (with monthly audits)
+- has Netlify redirects set up for multi-route SPAs
+- has Webpack that helps bundle JS/TS files for browser usage
+- Husky for Git Hooks which enforces linting rules for files on commit
+- ESLint for our .TS and .TSX files
+- StyleLint with SASS guidelines for CSS, SASS, SCSS stylesheets.
+- includes the [Contributor Covenant](https://www.contributor-covenant.org/) in `CODE_OF_CONDUCT.md`
+- has a little bit of documentation for new people!
+- Some extra stuff like changing the app logo to TeachLA's logo and setting up the `src` directory for further development!

 ## FAQs